How to Make a Design Portfolio Mini-book: Mistakes to Avoid

-recently I received by email a new small mini portfolio in Pdf format from a young design student asking me for some tips and advices.
-As usually I do I went through it with attention, it was made of 17 pages with sketches and color rendered illustrations of final chosen designs.
+recently I received by email a new small mini portfolio in Pdf format from a young design student asking me for some tips and advice.
+As usually, I do I went through it with attention, it was made of 17 pages with sketches and color rendered illustrations of final chosen designs.

-At a first glance it looked like something put together with a certain reasonment and order, a sketching research step for each design proposal and also some color illustrations for the final chosen design with nice prospectives and dramatic color choices.
+At a first glance, it looked like something put together with a certain reasoning and order, a sketching research step for each design proposal and also some color illustrations for the final chosen design with nice prospectives and dramatic color choices.

 Mistakes I have noticed

 The reason why I decided to publish Lucian Nicolae Acatrineis's projects presentations is because to me they are a very good and professional example to follow in order to make a very good mini car design portfolio.

 The mini book I received by email was not like those great drawings presentations, it was rather focused on interesting rendering techniques and illustration compositions.
 Great color choices to reproduce dramatic illustration effects and forced prospectives to show designer's drawing skills.

 The problem was related to its content!